alpaka-group/alpaka3/docs/source/tutorial/device.rst

 In this section you will learn how to select a device to accelerate your compute kernels.
 Devices must be explicitly selected by the user; *alpaka* does not provide a single way to select your compute device.
 The reason for this is that device selection depends strongly on your application and workflow.
-It could be that your project wants to use only a single compute device, e.g. a NVIDIA GPU, or that you want to support using all available compute devices in your host system.
+It could be that your project only wants to use a single compute device, e.g. an NVIDIA GPU, or that you want to support using all available compute devices in your host system.
 You could make the device selection part of your CMake workflow, or you might want to provide command-line parameters to select the device.

 To select a device you need an ``api`` and a ``deviceKind``.